intel-lab-lkp/linux/Documentation/admin-guide/md.rst

      the number of devices in a raid4/5/6, or to support external metadata formats which mandate such clipping.

+  logical_block_size
+     Configure the array's logical block size in bytes.
+This attribute is only supported for 1.x meta.
+The value should be written before starting the array.
+The final array LBS will use the max value between this configuration and all combined device's LBS.
+Note that LBS cannot exceed PAGE_SIZE before RAID supports folio.

   reshape_position
      This is either ``none`` or a sector number within the devices of the array where ``reshape`` is up to.
 If this is set, the three